menu

 Because occupations involving physical labor dominate the local economy, Limerick is generally considered to be a blue-collar town.
 39.41% of the Limerick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Limerick is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Limerick who work in sales jobs (12.30%), office and administrative support (12.12%), and management occupations (5.81%).

-Telecommuters are a relatively large percentage of the workforce: 10.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.43% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Limerick is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Limerick is a great place for families with children to consider.
+First of all, many other families with children live here, making Limerick a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Limerick has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Limerick’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Limerick has relatively fewer families with younger children, and/or college students.
 Combined, this makes Limerick a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Limerick is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Limerick doesn't have a public transportation system that people use for their commute.

 Demographics